rubenmoor/projectzero/HeavyConstruction.md

 This is not the case for the C++ constructor.

 According to official documentation, the C++ constructor of any C++ object (class or struct) is used to set defaults for class properties.
-This is very true and the constructor can't to much more.
+This is very true and the constructor can't do much more.

 #### The C++-Constructor doesn't have access to Unreal systems